Jandon Foundation

 How does Jandon Foundation spend its money?

 Jandon Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Jandon Foundation tax-deductible?